 TikTok is a source of pop culture for tweens and teens, and there’s no reason you can’t stay up-to-date.
 If you use the app yourself, you can follow similar accounts and start conversations about trending music, challenges, or creators.

-TikTok and online safety
+TikTok online safety tips

 Here is what parents should consider when it comes to TikTok and the online safety of their tweens and teens.